 - It's never a good move showing all of your ideas.
 There'll inevitably be poor ones in the mix, lest we forget the influence of Sod's Law, where if you show a client 10 ideas (nine good, one bad) the odds on bad being chosen are significantly shorter than 10:1.

 - When you present your client with too many options, the task of choosing becomes much more difficult — it's easier to choose one from two, than one from fifty.

-- Inviting the general public to pass judgement disregards both your client’s target audience, and whether or not those commentating have any design experience of note.
+- Inviting the general public to pass judgement disregards both your client's target audience, and whether or not those commentating have any notable design experience.
 When your client is able to read the comments, it throws a further spanner in the works.